-What Are Drug Medi-Cal Organized Delivery System Services?
+What are Drug Medi-Cal Organized Delivery System County Services?

-Drug Medi-Cal Organized Delivery System services are health care services for people who have a substance use disorder or, in some instances, are at risk of developing a substance use disorder that the regular doctor cannot treat.
+Drug Medi-Cal Organized Delivery System county services are health care services for people who have a substance use condition or, in some instances, are at risk of developing a substance use condition that a pediatrician or general practitioner may not be able to treat.
 You can refer to the "Screening, Brief Intervention, Referral to Treatment and Early Intervention Services" section of this notice for further information.

-Drug Medi-Cal Organized Delivery System services include:
+Drug Medi-Cal Organized Delivery System county services include:

 - Outpatient Treatment Services;

-- Intensive Outpatient Treatment Services;
+- Intensive Outpatient Treatment Services:

 - Partial Hospitalization Services (only available for adults in certain counties, but minors may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment regardless of their county of residence);

 - Residential/Inpatient Treatment Services (subject to prior authorization by the county);

 - Withdrawal Management Services;

 - Narcotic Treatment Program Services;

 - Medications for Addiction Treatment (MAT);

 - Recovery Services;

 - Peer Support Services (only available for adults in certain counties, but minors may be eligible for the service under Early and Periodic Screening, Diagnostic, and Treatment irrespective of their county of residence);

+- Care Coordination Services;

+- Contingency Management, and

+- Mobile Crisis.